opentelekomcloud-docs/distributed-cache-service/umn/source/getting_started/accessing_an_instance/access_in_different_languages/go-redis.rst

           fmt.Println(val1)
       }

    *host:port* are the IP address/domain name and port number of the DCS Redis instance.
-For details about how to obtain the IP address/domain name and port, see :ref:`1 <dcs-ug-211105001__en-us_topic_0000001174913212_li457118182512>`.
+For details about how to obtain the IP address/domain name and port, see :ref:`Prerequisites <dcs-ug-211105001__en-us_topic_0000001174913212_section1502270695932>`.
 Change them as required. ``********`` indicates the password used to log in to the DCS Redis instance.
 This password is defined during DCS Redis instance creation.

 #.
 Run the **go build -o test main.go** command to package the code into an executable file, for example, **test**.